amendable/website/src/docs/primitives/container.md

-import Candour from '../Candour'
+import Amendable from '../Amendable'

 # Container

-Container is the most basic primitive of <Candour />.
+Container is the most basic primitive of <Amendable />.
 Every other primitive builds on this `Container` and passes all the props to this one.